Scheduled MonumentsWalesAlexanderstone Mound and Bailey Castle

 What is Alexanderstone Mound and Bailey Castle?

-Alexanderstone Mound and Bailey Castle is a motte and bailey fortification located in Breconshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of South Wales.
+Alexanderstone Mound and Bailey Castle is a motte and bailey fortification located in Breconshire, Wales, dating to the Norman period following the late eleventh century.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR045.

 What period does Alexanderstone Mound and Bailey Castle date from?

 Alexanderstone Mound and Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Alexanderstone Mound and Bailey Castle?